AbasBashir/WeatherApp/README.md

   - React.js

 - **Backend**:
-  - OpenWeatherMap API (for fetching weather data)
+  - OpenWeatherMap API

 ## Getting Started

-To run WeatherApp locally, follow these steps:
+To run WeatherZone locally, follow these steps:

 1. Clone this repository to your local machine: